A blogger's plea (and a proposal) to Google: bring back Blogger!

 Estimated reading time: 7 minutes

 I love Blogger.
-I have used it since 2007, writing over 7000 posts and 2 Million words in my personal journal using the Blogger platform.
-So it hurts me greatly the product has remained stagnant (and not in a good way) for the past two decades, basically since the website was acquired by then-Google in late 2000’s.
+I have used it since 2007, writing over 7000 posts and 2.4+ Million words in my personal journal using the Blogger platform.
+So it hurts me greatly the product has remained stagnant (and not in a good way) for the past two decades.
+There have been limited changes or updates in the product since the early 2010’s.

-The potential benefits of a revitalized Blogger extend beyond generating additional revenue for Google.
-By incorporating AI-powered features and prioritizing user needs, Google can achieve several strategic objectives:
+The benefits of a revitalized Blogger extend beyond generating additional revenue for Google.
+By adding prioritizing user needs, Google can achieve several objectives:

 Several key factors have hindered Blogger’s growth and contributed to its current state: